 Use cinnamon to propagate the cuttings if you don’t have access to a rooting hormone.
-Just wet the cutting in a clean water and roll it in cinnamon powder before planting.
-Application of cinnamon will prevent disease and infections during the process when your cutting will start to root.
+Just wet the cutting in clean water and roll it in cinnamon powder before planting.
+It will prevent disease and infections during the process when your cutting will start to root.
 It can also be used when grafting.

 Tired of pulling wild mushrooms from your garden?
 Call cinnamon to the rescue!
-Sprinkle cinnamon around the places where those mushrooms pop up.
+Sprinkle cinnamon around the places mushrooms pop up.
 It will definitely keep them in check.

 If you want to get rid of ants from your garden, use cinnamon.
 Sprinkle cinnamon on ants tracks or where you don’t want ants.
 They hate the smell of cinnamon and will start to avoid those places where you sprinkled it.

-Several fungal and other diseases could cause your seedlings to die.
-Dust your soil with cinnamon powder to safeguard your seedlings from various diseases.
+Several fungal and other diseases could cause seedlings to die.
+Sprinkle the cinnamon powder in the soil to safeguard your seedlings from various diseases.

 Plants suffering from fungal diseases?
 Mix some cinnamon into warm water and let it steep overnight.
-Sprain and fill it in a spray bottle.
+Strain, and fill it in a spray bottle.
 Spray your plants with this solution.
 It’ll work!

-Cinnamon is great for the plants suffering from wounds.
-Dust cinnamon on the wound to help promote fast healing by sprinkling cinnamon dust onto the plant’s wound.
+Cinnamon is great for plants suffering from wounds.
+Sprinkle cinnamon on the affected area to help promote fast healing.